thosgood/this-weeks-finds/markdown/101-150/week118.md

 Duff's own vision certainly has its charms.
 He has long been advocating the generalization of string theory to a theory of higher-dimensional "membranes".
-Nowadays people call these "p-branes" to keep track of the dimension of the membrane: a 0-brane is a point particle, a 1-brane is a string, a 2-brane is a 2-dimensional surface, and so on.
+Nowadays people call these "$p$-branes" to keep track of the dimension of the membrane: a $0$-brane is a point particle, a $1$-brane is a string, a $2$-brane is a 2-dimensional surface, and so on.

 For a long time, higher-dimensional membrane theories were unpopular, even among string theorists, because the special tricks that eliminate